kpmort97/GitHub-Tutorial-Obs-Ops/README.md

     -  Favorite Git Command

-(3)  Commit the changes into your local depository and push them upstream to the remote repository.
+3. Commit the changes into your local depository and push them upstream to the remote repository.

-(4)  Create a pull request.
+4. Create a pull request.
 Make sure to add a description and kpmort97 as a reviewer.

-(5)  Once Pull Request is approved, check to make sure your branch is up to date.
+5. Once Pull Request is approved, check to make sure your branch is up-to-date.
+Out of date branches will have the following response: __"This branch is out-of-date with the base branch."__ If this occurs, rebase your branch IN TERMINAL.
-     Branches not up-to-date will have an "Update Branch" button or be blocked from merging.
-     If this occurs, rebase your branch IN TERMINAL.

-(6)  Squash multiple commits, if more than one exists, and merge the files into the main repository.
+6. Squash multiple commits, if more than one exists, and merge the files into the main repository.